2008 United States House of Representatives elections in West Virginia: District 1

 Democratic incumbent Alan Mollohan ran unopposed.

-CQ Politics ranked the race as 'Safe Democrat'.
+Predictions

 District 2

 Republican incumbent Shelley Moore Capito (campaign website) won against Democratic nominee Anne Barth (campaign website), a longtime former aide to U.S. Senator Robert Byrd.
 CQ Politics ranked the race 'Leans Republican'.
 The Rothenberg Political Report considered it 'Republican Favored'.
 The Cook Political Report considered it 'Likely Republican'.

 In 2006, Capito was reelected with 57%, a solid margin, but not a sign of political security.
 She faced a potentially difficult challenge from state Sen. John Unger (D), but Unger surprised many when he dropped out of the race.

+Predictions

 District 3

 Democratic incumbent Nick Rahall was challenged by Republican Marty Gearheart.
-CQ Politics ranked the race as 'Safe Democrat'.